Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

 \subsection{Subgraph decomposition}

-On the input, we assume the list of monochromatic classes and an integer $k\geq 1$, and we output a list of subgraphs such that each has at most $k$ monochromatic classes.
-We describe some heuristics how to split a graph into edge disjoint subgraphs that perform well with the idea of the previous subsection.
+As the input, we assume the list of NAC-mono classes and an integer $k\geq 1$, and we output a list of subgraphs such that each has at most $k$ NAC-mono classes.
+We describe some heuristics for how to split a graph into edge-disjoint subgraphs that perform well with the idea of the previous subsection.

-The strategy with the least overhead costs is to take the chunks of $k$ consecutive monochromatic classes in the input list (heuristic \None{}).
+The strategy with the least overhead costs is to take the chunks of $k$ consecutive NAC-mono classes in the input list (heuristic \None{}).

 Our goal is to maximize the number of suitable cycles in each subgraph as cycles may form almost cycles and those help us to reduce the search space.
 We call the following heuristic \Neighbors, its pseudocode is in \Cref{alg:neighbors}.
-The algorithm aims to mimic breadth-first-search behavior while respecting monochromatic classes.
+The algorithm aims to mimic breadth-first-search behavior while respecting NAC-mono classes.
 The goal is to find monochromatic classes that are close together.
-Let $P$ be the list on monochromatic classes, for simplicity we assume that $|P|$ is divisible by $k$.
-We will gradually divide the monochromatic classes into bags, the output are the subgraphs induced by the edges in each bag.
+Let $P$ be the list of NAC-mono classes, for simplicity we assume that $k$ divides $|P|$.
+We will gradually divide the NAC-mono classes into bags, the output is the subgraphs induced by the edges in each bag.

-We start with $\frac{|P|}{k}$ empty bags and all vertices of the graph labelled $open$.
-First we add a random of the remaining monochromatic classes to a bag.
-All the vertices of the monochromatic classes in the bag are denoted by $used$.
+We start with $\frac{|P|}{k}$ empty bags and all vertices of the graph labeled $open$.
+First we add a random NAC-mono class from the remaining ones to a bag.
+All the vertices of the NAC-mono classes in the bag are denoted by $used$.
 We take all $open$ vertices that are neighbors of the vertices in $used$ and assign them a score.
 A vertex $best$ with the highest score is chosen.
-The monochromatic classes corresponding to edges connecting the vertex $best$ with vertices in $used$ are then added to the bag while not exceeding its size.
+The NAC-mono classes corresponding to edges connecting the vertex $best$ with vertices in $used$ are then added to the bag while not exceeding its size.
 The $used$ set is updated, and the algorithm continues until the bag is full.
 If $open$ is empty, this iteration of the search also ends.
 A new bag is chosen and we repeat the process.

 The first strategy \Neighbors\ takes as the score the number of neighboring vertices of a vertex in the $used$ set.
-The other strategy \NeighborsDegree\ is based on the first and adds another rule --- if the number of neighbors match, the vertex with lower degree is chosen.
+The other strategy \NeighborsDegree\ is based on the first and adds another rule --- if the numbers of neighbors match, the vertex with lower degree is chosen.